 Stress tests and scenario analysis are carried out periodically to review how possible future events, developments and systemic risk could impact LeasePlan's risk profile.
 The implication thereof on LeasePlan's liquidity and capital adequacy can subsequently be assessed.
-In 2016 LeasePlan assessed the following two systemic risk scenarios: the recurrence of the global credit crunch and a temporary disruption of LeasePlan's central counterparty clearing house.
+In 2017 LeasePlan assessed the following two systemic risk scenarios: the recurrence of the global credit crunch and a temporary disruption of LeasePlan's central counterparty clearing house.

-4.4 The chairman of the Executive Board will organise a programme of lifelong learning for all members of the executive board with the aim of maintaining their expertise at the required level and improving it where necessary.
+4.4 The chairman of the executive board will organise a programme of lifelong learning for all members of the executive board with the aim of maintaining their expertise at the required level and improving it where necessary.
 The learning programme will in any event cover relevant developments at the bank and in the financial sector, corporate governance in general and in the financial sector in particular, the duty of care towards customers, integrity, risk management, financial reporting and audit.

-The Chairman of the Managing Board decides on the contents of the Managing Board members' LLL programme, with the aim of maintaining their expertise at the required level and improving it where necessary.
+Together with the Company Secretary, the Chair of the Managing Board decides on the contents of the Managing Board members' LLL programme, with the aim of maintaining their expertise at the required level and improving it where necessary.
 The various training sessions are taken care of by internal and external experts.
 Where possible the programme is aligned with the Supervisory Board's LLL programme.
 Annually the programme covers the topics most relevant to the bank.
-In previous years the LLL programmes of the Managing Board and Supervisory Board included the following topics: "Developments at the bank and in the financial sector, Corporate Governance in general and in the financial sector in particular, The duty of care towards the client, Integrity, Risk management, Financial reporting" and Audits.
-In the lifelong learning program from 2015 onwards new topics are added: "Tone at the Top/Example Behaviour, Customer's interests and IT infrastructure".

-4.5 Every member of the Executive Board will take part in the programme and meet the requirements for lifelong learning.
+4.5 Every member of the executive board will take part in the programme and meet the requirements for lifelong learning